euroscipy/euroscipy_proceedings/papers/kelsey_dsouza/01_dsouza.rst

                  by=3),
        start=0, end=5, val=100)

 Similarly, the *limit* of a function is a high-order function: it operates on another function and a target point, and evaluates to a single numeric value.
-Calculus operators, such as *differentiation* and *integration*, can be modeled as high-order functions: they operate on a function and produce a new function.
+Calculus operators, such as *differentiation* and *integration*, can be modeled as high-order functions as well: they operate on a function and produce a new function.

 ..
 TODO: show math & Model for limit, derivative, etc.
 ..
 TODO: der(f)=def fun(x): return slope(f,x)